Abstract

 Baseline throughput rises moderately from v12 to v14 (24.24 → 24.68 rec/s, +1.8%).
 Optimised throughput shows an identical trend (257.99 → 266.52 rec/s, +3.3%).

-The performance improvements are consistent across all scenarios, but not dramatic.
+The performance improvements are consistent across all scenarios, though not dramatic.

 5.2 Memory Consumption Comparison